Kudzu: Taxonomy

 Various other species in Pueraria sensu stricto are also known as "kudzu" with an adjective, but they are not as widely cultivated or introduced.

+Ecology

+Kudzu has been referred to as "quasi-wild" due to its long history of cultivation, selective breeding into various cultivars, and subsequent return to wild conditions.
+Some researchers suggest that humans are the main predator of kudzu in its native range, and that human use and cultivation of kudzu both contributes to its success as an invasive species and is a form of biological control for kudzu.

 Propagation

 Kudzu spreads by vegetative reproduction via stolons (runners) that root at the nodes to form new plants and by rhizomes.
 Kudzu also spreads by seeds, which are contained in pods and mature in the autumn, although this is rare.
 One or two viable seeds are produced per cluster of pods.
 The hard-coated seeds can remain viable for several years, and can successfully germinate only when soil is persistently soggy for 5–7 days, with temperatures above 20 °C (68 °F).

 Once germinated, saplings must be kept in a well-drained medium that retains high moisture.
 During this stage of growth, kudzu must receive as much sunlight as possible.
 Kudzu saplings are sensitive to mechanical disturbance and are damaged by chemical fertilizers.
 They do not tolerate long periods of shade or high water tables.
+Kudzu is able to withstand environments ranging from sunny to shady upon reaching its mature stage; however, forest edges with greater light availability are optimal.